thirties the influence of two new media began to

 Manfred and Frederic to come to Hollywood to work on the first of the

 series to be produced for Columbia.
-This piece of news appears in
+This article mentions they were due

 Their most known Hollywood contribution